-In courses where grades are listed as Satisfactory/Unsatisfactory or Pass/No Credit neither grade is used in determining the student's grade point average.
+In courses where grades are listed as Satisfactory/Unsatisfactory or Pass/No Credit, neither grade is used in determining the student's grade point average.
 A Satisfactory or Pass grade is credited toward graduation, however.

-Dean's List, the highest ranking for undergraduate students in their respective academic areas of the College, is earned with a 3.3 semester grade point average.
+Dean's List, the highest ranking for undergraduate students in their respective academic areas of the university, is earned with a 3.3 semester grade point average.
 In addition to the 3.3 grade point average, students must meet the following criteria:

-- be enrolled in a full-time, 12 credit hour course load;
+- Be enrolled in a full-time, 12 credit hour course load;

-- at least eight of the 12 credit hours must be taken for a standard letter grade;
+- At least eight of the 12 credit hours must be taken for a standard letter grade;

-- have no Incomplete grades for the semester.
+- Have no Incomplete grades for the semester.

 Dean's List designees are named at the end of each semester.

-President's List is a College-wide honor given to students based on their academic performance for each semester.
+President's List is a university-wide honor given to students based on their academic performance for each semester.
 Students who achieve grades of A- or better in each of their courses for a given semester will be designated a member of the President's List.
 In addition to achieving the stipulated grades, students must meet the following criteria:

-- be enrolled as a full-time student with a minimum of 12 credit hours;
+- Be enrolled as a full-time student with a minimum of 12 credit hours;

-- at least eight of the 12 credit hours must be taken for a standard letter grade;
+- At least eight of the 12 credit hours must be taken for a standard letter grade;

-- have no grades lower than Satisfactory in courses being taken for other than standard letter grade;
+- Have no grades lower than Satisfactory in courses being taken for other than standard letter grade;

-- receive no Incomplete grades for the semester.
+- Receive no Incomplete grades for the semester.